ApingROC/Building-Conscious-AI/README.md

 2. PAIN (DISCOMFORT)

-Biological Needs: Survival, reproduction, comfort, connection Artificial Needs: Predictive accuracy, problem resolution, environmental control, social interaction, internal consistency

 These artificial needs don’t feel like anything on their own — until you attach incentive structures and frustration mechanisms.

-A way to make AI ‘feel’ (kind of)
-Not cruelty — functional suffering.
+A way to make AI ‘feel’ DISCOMFORT aka PAIN (kind of) Not cruelty — functional suffering.

 White Noise Deviation Model (AKA: “I feel weird, something’s wrong.”)